• Skip to primary navigation

 Preparation

 Wash 4 oz (100 g or 1 medium-sized) beetroot and peel it using a vegetable peeler.
-Chop off ½-inch pieces from the top and bottom and cut the beetroots into ½ inch cubes.
+Chop off ½-inch pieces from the top and bottom and cut the beetroots into ½-inch cubes.

 Tip – Be careful while handling the beets.
-They leave permanent marks on the cloths and color the surfaces that come into their contact.
+They leave permanent marks on the clothes and color the surfaces that come into their contact.
 Use an old chopping board and knife and wear an apron.

 Chop the green chilies.